Goods and documents left behind fact sheet - general tenancies

 The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) contains provisions dealing with goods and documents that are left behind by tenants when they leave or abandon premises.

-Goods and documents may only be dealt with in the manner described in this fact sheet once the tenancy agreement has ended and the lessor/agent reasonably believes that the goods and documents have been abandoned.
+Goods and documents may only be dealt with in the manner described in this fact sheet once the tenancy agreement has ended and the property manager/owner reasonably believes that the goods and documents have been abandoned.

 Failure to deal with goods and documents in the way described below can be reported to the Compliance and Enforcement Unit of the Residential Tenancies Authority (RTA) and may incur penalties.